Jaynila077/Dashboard-Admin/README.md

 # Dashboard-Admin
-This is a Simple Dashboard build in next js where user can make his own e-commerce service
+This is a Simple Dashboard build with nextjs and nodejs where user can make his own e-commerce service.